humanWasHere/SPQR/docs/user_documentation/user_documentation.md

 Takes a string name of the recipe to edit (from config file).
 Selets the recipe within the configuration file.

-Example: ```spqr edit -r /path/to/your/recipe.csv -c ../path/to/your/config_file.json -n config_recipe_name```
+Example: `spqr edit -r /path/to/recipe.csv -c ../path/to/config_file.json -n config_recipe_name`

 > **_NOTE:_**
 Each change on the recipe will have an impact on the naming of the edited recipe outputed (based on all the recipes in the folder).
 Adding one to the recipe version to differentiate them.
 If the given recipe name is `recipe_name.csv` outputed name will be `recipe_name_1.csv`.

 ### Upload

-The upload commands ease the sending process to RCPDirector machine (remote) for layouts or recipes.
+The upload commands ease the sending process to RecipeDirector machine (remote) for layouts or recipes.
-This command should be launched by one of the two arguments (`-r` or `-l`).
+This command should be launched with one or two arguments (`-r` or `-l`).

 > **_NOTE:_**
 Beware what you upload as well as the size of files and their quantity.

-We note 2 subcommands :
+It takes 2 options:
 - `-r`, `--recipe`
-Taking path to recipe.
+Takes the path to a recipe.
-Uploads the given recipe to RCPDirector.
+Uploads the given recipe to RecipeDirector.
-Example: ```spqr upload -r /path/to/your/recipe.csv```
+Example: `spqr upload -r /path/to/your/recipe.csv`
 - `-l`, `--layout`
-Taking path to layout.
+Takes the path to a layout.
-Uploads the given layout to RCPDirector.
+Uploads the given layout to RecipeDirector with adequate file permissions.
-Example: ```spqr upload -l /path/to/your/layout.gds```
+Example: `spqr upload -l /path/to/your/layout.gds`

 ### Test
 Originally intended for development purposes, the test command can help detect bugs in the recipe generation.

 > **_NOTE:_**
-The test command generates files from defined configuration files.
+The test command generates files from pre-defined configuration files.

 We note 2 subcommands :
 - `-r` / `--recipe`